New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Readability, formatting, and role-level alignment

-A backend JD may ask for APIs, databases, and performance work.
-A resume that says 'built backend features' has weak proof until it names the API, database, scale, bug, test, or user impact the candidate can explain.
+A proof gap is a skill the resume claims but never backs with evidence.
+A backend JD may ask for APIs, databases, and performance work, and a resume that says 'built backend features' has weak proof until it names the API, database, scale, bug, test, or user impact the candidate can explain.

 Replace generic ownership with concrete scope